 - The May Grand Sumo Tournament is one of the best to attend

-- If you miss the May tournament you can still watch Sumo training throughout the year
+- If you miss the May tournament you can still watch Sumo training throughout the year or wait for the September Tournament

 - Bring your appetite – the food stalls outside the arena are just as much a part of the experience

-It is a major event for sumo wrestling enthusiasts and tourists and brings together the best sumo wrestlers in Japan.
+It is a major event for sumo wrestling enthusiasts and travelers and brings together the best sumo wrestlers in Japan.
 It is a great opportunity to witness the power and athleticism of these athletes.

 If you are planning to attend the May Grand Sumo Tournament, there are a few things you should keep in mind.